Ben-G/Talks/Safer_Swift_Values_AltConf_05_15/Slides/swiftvalues.md

 #How Can We Model Change With Immutable Value Types?

+>

+---

+#How Can We Model Change With Immutable Value Types?

+**Model change to values as values!**

+---

+#How Can We Model Change With Immutable Value Types?

 **Model change to values as values:**

 - Create a new Tweet for every change